Low Carb Spiced Chinese Style Chicken is a healthy choice for a mouth-watering ketogenic dinner. 4g carbs per serving.

 - heat oil in a shallow casserole pan.

-- add chicken and seal for 4 mins each side on medium-high heat.
+- add chicken and sear for 4 mins each side on medium-high heat.

 - add all other ingredients except pak choi and turn chicken pieces over so both sides are well coated.